zablon-oigo/jenkins-ec2-terraform/README.md

   py manage.py runserver
 ```
 ## Setting up docker-compose
-Using a virtual environment, even when using Docker, is useful so you have easy access to your dependecies and are still isolated from other projects.
+Using a virtual environment, even when using Docker, is useful so you have easy access to your dependencies and are still isolated from other projects.

 ## Running Tests